mohtashimnawaz/helius-airship-poc/README.md

 # SKY0 Token Distribution POC

-A complete proof of concept for distributing SKY0 tokens based on leaderboard points using Helius Airship.
+A complete proof of concept for distributing SKY0 tokens based on leaderboard points using Solana SPL tokens.

 ## 🎯 Overview